Energy corrections due to the Non-commutative Phase-Space of the Charged Harmonic Oscillator in a constant magnetic field in 3D: Introduction

 \section{Introduction}

-With Heisenberg's introduction of the uncertainty principle \cite{heisenberg1985anschaulichen}, the classical paradigm that position and momentum commutate at no cost crushed.
-Additionally, the discussion of a charged particle in an electromagnetic field in the framework of quantum mechanics leads us to the introduction of the kinetic momentum operator, which in contrast to the canonical momentum operator, also does not commute.
-These two facts, emerging from the nature of quantum mechanics, evidently brings up the question, is the assumption of the commutation of the position and momentum operators among themselves an accurate assumption?
+With Heisenberg's introduction of the Uncertainty Principle \cite{heisenberg1985anschaulichen}, the classical paradigm that position and momentum commutate at no cost is crushed.
+Furthermore, the discussion of a charged particle in an electromagnetic field in the framework of Quantum Mechanics inevitably leads to the introduction of the kinetic momentum operator, which in contrast to the canonical momentum operator, does not commute.
+The noncommutativity of the kinetic momentum operator indicates that the magnetic field's presence modifies momentum space.
+These two facts, emerging from Quantum Mechanics' nature, evidently bring up the question, is the assumption of the commutation of the position and momentum operators among themselves an accurate assumption?
 Or, under which conditions is the assumption of the vanishing commutators of $[x_i,x_j]=0$ and $[p_i,p_j]=0$ correct?
-In his pioneering work Hartland Snyder \cite{snyder1947quantized} noticed that Lorenz invariance does not necessarily require non-commutativity of the position and momentum operators in field theory, manifesting the foundation of the detailed discussion of the Quantum Field Theory in Non-commutative spaces by R. Szabo \cite{SZABO2003207,seiberg1999string}.
-Non-commutativity is generally associated with the effect of the geometry of the space \cite{connes1998noncommutative,PhysRevD.62.066004}.
-The magnetic field's impact on non-commutativity has been discussed in various works, especially in the framework of the Landau problem \cite{mamat2016,RN51,RN96,RN36,RN81,RN97,RN84,RN41,RN34,RN77,RN68,iengo2002landau}.
-There are several discussions on the non-commutative Quantum Hall effect \cite{RN40,RN101,RN29,RN33}.
+The field dedicated to the study of non vanishing position and momentum commutators is called Noncommutative Quantum Mechanics.
+It is evident that in the energy domain of textbook quantum mechanics, the commutators in position and momentum are vanishing.
+Once the energy is pushed closer towards the Planck Energy, the effects of noncommutativity of the momentum and position operators can be observed \cite{DEY2017578}.

-Let us recall the basic properties of Non-commutative Quantum Mechanics \cite{gamboa2001noncommutative}.
-Let us denote $\hat{x}_i$ as the non-commutative position operator and $\hat{p}_i$ as the non-commutative momentum operator; then the commutation relationships are given as
+In his pioneering work, Hartland Snyder \cite{snyder1947quantized} noticed that in Field Theory Lorenz invariance does not necessarily require noncommutativity of the position and momentum operators.
+Snyder's work \cite{snyder1947quantized} lead to the detailed discussion of the Quantum Field Theory in noncommutative spaces by \citeauthor{SZABO2003207} \cite{SZABO2003207} and \citeauthor{seiberg1999string} \cite{seiberg1999string}.
+One of the first formulations of non-relativistic Quantum Mechanics in noncommutative space was presented by \citeauthor{chaturvedi1993non} in \cite{chaturvedi1993non}.
+Based on these ideas, Noncommutative Quantum Mechanics was proposed by \citeauthor{RN78} in \cite{RN78}.
+Noncommutativity is generally associated with the effect of the geometry of the space \cite{connes1998noncommutative,PhysRevD62066004}.
+The Klein-Gordon, the Schr\"odinger, and Pauli-Dirac oscillators in noncommutative phase-space have been studied by \citeauthor{jian2008klein} in \cite{jian2008klein} and \citeauthor{santos2011schroedinger} in\cite{santos2011schroedinger}.
+Furthermore, more fundamental problems like the Bohr-van-Leeuwen theorem \cite{biswas2017bohr}, stating explicitly that magnetization is a purely Quantum Mechanical effect, is discussed in the framework of Noncommutative Quantum Mechanics.